masinde70/Algorithms/README.md

 # Graph
-A collection of nodes or values called **vertices** that might be related; relation between vertices are called edges
+A collection of nodes or values called **vertices** that might be related; relation between vertices are called edges Many things in life can be represented by graphs, for example, in social network can be represented by a graph whose vertices are users and whose edges are friendship between the users.
+Similarly, a city map can be represented by a graph whose edges are roads between the locations